 He attended the University of Michigan for college and was a four-year student-athlete on the Men's Rowing Team.
 After college, he taught high school science and coached track with Teach For America in inner-city Houston.
 He stayed in Texas to attend medical school and ophthalmology residency at the University of Texas Southwestern Medical Center.
 He then made the move to Miami, Florida where he completed his cornea and refractive surgery fellowship at the #1-ranked Bascom Palmer Eye Institute.

-In his free time, he enjoys being with his wife and daughters, traveling Oregon (with frequent trips to the coast and Bend), hiking in the Gorge, running, surfing, biking, and canoeing (he canoed the entire Mississippi River on a solo trip in 2003).
+In his free time, he enjoys being with his wife and kids, traveling Oregon (with frequent trips to the coast and Bend), hiking in the Gorge, skiing, running, swimming, surfing, biking, and canoeing (he canoed the entire Mississippi River on a solo trip in 2003).
 He competes in several triathlons a year.

 |Cornea & Refractive Surgery